MicrosoftDocs/CommunityToolkit/docs/maui/markup/converters/func-converter.md

 ## FuncConverter&lt;TSource, TDest>

-The `FunConverter<TSource, TDest>` implementation allows you to define a conversion process that provides a type safe incoming value and a type safe return value.
+The `FuncConverter<TSource, TDest>` implementation allows you to define a conversion process that provides a type safe incoming value and a type safe return value.

 Using the same example as above we can make the `convertBack` implementation type safe and easier to read: